Ayuto/EventScripts-Emulator/README.md

 # EventScripts-Emulator
 A [Source.Python](http://forums.sourcepython.com/) plugin that is able to run [EventScripts](http://forums.eventscripts.com/index.php) addons.

-This is just a fun project and I have actually sworn to not create something like this.
-However, I got bored the other day and was curious how difficult it will be to create it.
-The first test addons are already working!

 # Development status
 Most of the work is already done.
 The following is a list of things that need to be done.